 The reason is simple: each element has a function.
 Properly drafted and legally competent rental agreement – determines general terms, rights, and obligations for both parties.
 Home insurance covers damage in case of accidents and vandalism.
 Home insurance with liability insurance covers the damage costs if a third party (e.g. neighbour) is affected.
-Tenancy relations insurance protects the homeowner if the tenant has caused financial or property damage through fault.
+Rental relations surety protects the homeowner if the tenant has caused financial or property damage through fault.

 Home insurance combined with liability insurance is crucial for absolutely all homeowners.
 Unfortunately, many homeowners still do not have it, as it is a voluntary product, not a compulsory one.
 Worth to remember: if there is no home insurance and an accident happens on the property unrelated to the tenant, the responsibility falls solely on the owner.
 It can be about an outdated washing machine, fire or a pipe failure.